CAFAudit/audit-service/caf-audit-maven-plugin/README.md

 The `xmltojava` goal of the plugin is used to generate the Java auditing code that will make up the library.
 The `auditXMLConfig` setting can be used to define the path to the Audit Event Definition file, and the `packageName` setting can be used to set the package in which the auditing code should be generated.

 In this example the Audit Event Definition file is in the `src/main/xml/` folder, though of course it could be read from any folder.
-The name of the package to use is being built up by appending `.auditing` to the project's group identifier (i.e. `com.hpe.sampleapp` in this example).
+The name of the package to use is being built up by appending `.auditing` to the project's group identifier (i.e. `com.github.sampleapp` in this example).

 ## Auto-Generated Methods